Gananoque: Transportation

 Gananoque lies directly on three of Canada's busiest transportation routes: the four-lane Highway 401, the double-track Canadian National Railway main line, and the St. Lawrence Seaway.
 It is also home to a rich provincial highway heritage, being home to the remaining stretch of Highway 2.
 It is the western terminus of the Thousand Islands Parkway, and a short drive from the Thousand Islands Bridge, which crosses into the United States as Interstate 81.

 Via Rail inter-city passenger trains bound for Toronto and Ottawa stop at the unstaffed Gananoque station to the north of downtown.
 Gananoque is also served by the Gananoque Airport for general aviation.

 Historically, the Gananoque River's watershed had been an important water transportation corridor, extending north to the Rideau River watershed and playing a key role in the town's early history and economic importance.
 In 1830, water was diverted near Newboro to the Cataraqui River as part of the Rideau Canal, sending this traffic instead to Kingston.

 A four-mile short line railroad once linked the main CN Rail tracks to the heart of the village; the Thousand Islands Railway terminated near the town hall.

 Gananoque Police Service

 Gananoque Police Service is a small law enforcement agency in the Eastern Ontario community of Gananoque.

 The current Chief of Police is Scott Gee.
 Unlike other Towns and Villages of Ontario which have disbanded their municipal police forces in favour of contracting with the Ontario Provincial Police, the Gananoque Police Service continues to grow.

+Media

+Radio

+Gananoque has its own radio station, CJGM-FM which operates at 99.9 FM.
+Other radio stations that can be heard in Gananoque and areas are from Brockville, Kingston with some Ottawa area stations, including upstate New York.

+The 1000 Islands Drive in theater uses 91.5 FM for transmitting audio from the movies into car radios.

+Newspapers

+The Gananoque Reporter, a weekly community paper that serves the Gananoque and the surrounding 1000 Islands area which dates back to the 1800s.